kserkcho/SCEM/README.md

 The first method estimates input parameters for use with a previously-developed parametric approach (Tornero et al., 2013).
-The relevant code for this approach is `makeFits.R`, while `makeFitsWrong.R` is the code to implement the same method but with given initial conditions for two parameters.
+The relevant code for this approach is `makeFits_OLS.R`, while `makeFits_initial.R` is the code to implement the same method but with given initial conditions for two parameters. and can be used to use respective methods.
 The latter can be used to show the disadvantage of the existing approach.

 The second method we propose is a new idea that uses a nonparametric clustering procedure to group individuals with similar time series data